amirh0ss3in/amirh0ss3in.github.io/about.md

 # About Me

 I'm **Amirhossein Rezaei**, a physicist and currently a **Physics of Data (M.Sc.)** student at the **University of Padova**.
-People often describe me as an “adjustable wrench” — I gravitate toward whatever problem needs solving, especially when physics and computation intersect.
+People often describe me as an “adjustable wrench”; I gravitate toward whatever problem needs solving, especially when physics and computation intersect.

 ## Academic & Research Path